nokokiii/ChatIRC/README.md

 IRC (Internet Relay Chat) is an internet protocol that enables real-time communication.
 IRC Chat is an application that allows users to connect to IRC servers and participate in chat rooms.

 **Features:**
-- Connect to multiple IRC servers
 - Join and participate in multiple chat rooms
-- Send and receive private messages
+- Create your own private chat rooms
-- Change nickname
-- Customize chat room preferences, such 4 different themes
+- Customize your client preferences, such 4 different themes

-**Installation:**
-Download the latest release from the GitHub repository.
-Extract the files to a directory of your choice.
-Run the executable file.

 **Usage:**
 - Open the IRC Chat application.